UNIVERSITY of WISCONSIN-MADISON

 WESL students will have the opportunity to move to campus early and participate in activities with other WESL students.

-The early move-in date for fall 2024 will be Sunday, August 25th.
+The early move-in date for fall 2026 will be Wednesday, August 26th.
 Students can indicate their interest in participating in early move-in through the program application.

 Some activities WESL students have participated in in the past include scavenger hunts, campus resource tours, lunch with faculty members and many other opportunities to get to know the campus and the Madison area.